Top Renovation Tips for Homeowners

 Experts suggest that 5 percent of the value of the home should be in the kitchen, so the budget for renovations should be no more than this relative to the value of your home.

 Likewise, the bathroom(s) should be prioritised after the kitchen, with modern fittings and splashback doors and mirrors installed.
+You could even change the door leading to the bathroom such as a white internal door.
 The bathroom continues to have a surprising impact on the value of your home, with at least 1 percent of the value of your home kept within each bathroom.

 4. Think about the environmental impact